-Natalie Roser Stuns In Lacy Lingerie In BTS Pics
+Natalie Roser Stuns In Lacy Lingerie In Behind-The-Scenes Pics

 Natalie wore her hair down in a middle part with soft, luxurious waves that fell around her shoulders.

 Behind her was an arched opening with a view of the ocean.
-The view also revealed that the photos were taken on what looked like a partially sunny and cloudy day.
+The view also revealed that the photos were taken on what looked like a partially sunny day.

-In the next shot, the stunner stood with her back facing the camera and showed off her booty.
+In the next shot, the stunner stood with her back facing the camera, showing off her booty.
 She stood with her feet together and glanced over her right shoulder.

-She tagged the brand Guess in the post and elaborated that the photoshoot was for them in the caption.
+She tagged the Guess brand in the post and elaborated that the photo shoot was for them in the caption.
 She also tagged a model agency, Lipps LA.

-The series has been liked over 32,400 times so far and her admirers headed to the comments section with their compliments.
+The series has been liked over 32,400 times so far, and her admirers headed to the comments section with their compliments.

 “So beautiful!
 Love love this colour on you too,” gushed a supporter.